 - Use short, targeted scripts for each manager rather than a single black-box tool.

-- Keep caches under control to avoid filling disks: apt clean, dnf clean all, zypper clean, pacman -Sc.
+- Keep caches under control so disks do not fill up: apt clean, dnf clean all, zypper clean, pacman -Sc.

 - Automate notifications rather than automatic installs.
 Send a one-line summary with the number of updates and any held packages.

-I treat optimising package managers as a discipline.
-The simplest wins give the biggest returns: clear commands, per-manager scripts, staged upgrades, and reliable logs.
-Those four choices reduce downtime and make upgrades predictable.
-Follow them and upgrades stop being a leap of faith.
+I treat package management as a bit of discipline.
+The simple stuff does most of the work: clear commands, per-manager scripts, staged upgrades and reliable logs.
+Those choices cut downtime and make upgrades predictable.